 In 2016, an amendment to the Montreal Protocol “Clean Air Act” was agreed to at a conference in Kigali, Rwanda, by 170 countries.
 One of the purposes of the Kigali Amendment was to phase out hydrofluorocarbons (HFCs) because of the belief in their impact on greenhouse gas concentrations.
 The Trump Administration and Congress are in the early stages of trying to figure out the costs of implementation of Kigali, and whether additional changes to the Clean Air Act are needed for implementing the treaty amendment in the United States.

 Two separate panels of experts from the Trump Administration, former Clinton Administration, environmental/climate change group- NRDC, and AHRI, President & CEO Steve Yurek, and Paul Camuti, Chief Technology Officer for Ingersoll Rand Corporation, and host of others discussed the merits and concerns of switching from HFCs to HFO.

-Despite this symposium feeling more like VERY long sales pitch for moving forward with Kiglai, I was pleased to have AHRI’s President & CEO, Steve Yurek recognize me and ACCA and underscore work to ensure the transition to new refrigerants, including flammable products, must not be done hastily, and we must not forget that the EPA states that half of all HVAC systems in the U.S. are not installed correctly, and we know this field problem can contribute to refrigerant leaks.
+Despite this symposium feeling more like a VERY long sales pitch for moving forward with Kiglai, I was pleased to have AHRI’s President & CEO, Steve Yurek recognize me and ACCA, and underscore our work to ensure the transition to new refrigerants, including flammable products, must not be done hastily, and we must not forget that the EPA states that half of all HVAC systems in the U.S. are not installed correctly, and we know this field problem can contribute to refrigerant leaks.